chirpstack/chirpstack-gateway-bridge/docs/content/backends/semtech-udp.md

 ## Deployment

-The LoRa Gateway Bridge can be deployed either on the gateway (recommended) and "in the cloud".
-In the latter case, multiple gateways can connect to the same LoRa Gateway Bridge instance.
+The ChirpStack Gateway Bridge can be deployed either on the gateway (recommended) and "in the cloud".
+In the latter case, multiple gateways can connect to the same ChirpStack Gateway Bridge instance.

-When the LoRa Gateway Bridge is deployed on the gateway, you will benefit from the MQTT authentication / authorization layer and optional TLS.
+When the ChirpStack Gateway Bridge is deployed on the gateway, you will benefit from the MQTT authentication / authorization layer and optional TLS.

 ## Prometheus metrics